Marsha Norman: Career

 Norman's first play Getting Out was produced at the Actors Theatre of Louisville and then Off-Broadway in 1979.
 The play concerns a young woman just paroled after an eight-year prison sentence for robbery, kidnapping and manslaughter.
 It reflects Norman's experience working with disturbed adolescents at Kentucky's Central State Hospital.

 Norman's success with Getting Out led her to move to New York City where she continued to write for the Actors Theatre of Louisville.
 Her full-length play, Circus Valentine was produced at the Humana Festival in 1978.
 The play concerns a travelling circus and its star attraction, Siamese twins.
 Her next play, 'night, Mother, became her best-known work, given its Broadway success and its star-powered film version.
-The play brought Norman a great deal of recognition, dealing frankly with the subject of suicide, and won the 1983 Pulitzer Prize for Drama, the Susan Smith Blackburn Prize, the Hull-Warriner, the Drama Desk Award, and the 1986 Golden Plate Award of the American Academy of Achievement.
-However, her follow-up play, Traveller in the Dark received scathing reviews from the New York critics, some of whom were as blunt to say she could not have written it.
+The play brought Norman a great deal of recognition, dealing frankly with the subject of suicide, and won the 1983 Pulitzer Prize for Drama, the Susan Smith Blackburn Prize, the Hull-Warriner, the 1986 Golden Plate Award of the American Academy of Achievement, along with nominations for Best Play at the Tony Awards and Outer Critics Circle Awards.
+However, her follow-up play, Traveller in the Dark, received scathing reviews from the New York critics, some of whom were as blunt as saying she could not have written it.
 According to an interview in The New York Times, "Ms. Norman stayed away from the theater and turned to screenplays, including a 1986 movie adaptation of 'night, Mother that starred Sissy Spacek and Anne Bancroft and failed to impress critics.
 She was in high demand in Hollywood, though not always for films that she liked, or that studios would approve."